Joyntilane/inventory-management-system/README.md

 ### Setup Notes
 - // CHANGE: Install dependencies: `npm install`.Run `npm run dev` and access at `http://localhost:3000`.
 Test responsiveness, authentication, and code style.

+## Updates: 6 March 2025

+### Key Changes
+- **User Dashboard:**
+  - // CHANGE: Created `user.html` and `user.js` to display all products added by admins, showing price, name, and a short description in a responsive grid layout.
+  - // CHANGE: Added `/api/user/all-products` endpoint in `inventoryRoutes.js` and `getAllProductsForUsers` method in `inventory.js` to fetch products for users.
+  - // CHANGE: Updated `style.css` to include product card styling and responsive grid for the user dashboard.

+## Testing
+- Run `npm run dev`.

+- Log in as a user.

+- Navigate to `user.html` and verify:

+    >Products are fetched and displayed in the .products-grid.

+- Add products via `admin.html` and confirm they appear on the user dashboard.